OmKurkute/Pizza-Store-Sales-Analysis/README.md

-🍕 Pizza Sales Analysis Project
+# 🍕 Pizza Sales SQL Analysis
-This project is a SQL-based analysis of a fictional pizza sales database.
-It showcases how SQL can be used to extract key business insights from raw transactional data.
-Ideal for practicing data analysis and query writing.

-📂 Project Overview
-The project uses SQL to answer several important business questions, such as:

-📦 Total number of orders placed

-💰 Total revenue generated

-💎 Highest priced pizza
+This project contains a series of SQL queries to analyze pizza sales data.
+The goal is to derive useful business insights such as total revenue, popular pizza types, top-selling products, and customer order behavior.

+## 📊 Features & Analysis

+The SQL script includes queries that:

+- Retrieve the **total number of orders** placed.
+- Calculate the **total revenue** generated from pizza sales.
+- Identify the **highest-priced pizza**.
-🔝 Top 5 most ordered pizzas
+- List the **top 5 most ordered pizza types** with their quantities.

-📏 Most commonly ordered pizza size

-🧾 Total quantity of pizzas by category
+- Find the **most common pizza size** ordered.
+- Determine **total pizzas sold**.
+- Analyze **daily, weekly, and monthly sales trends**.

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-SQL (Structured Query Language)
+- SQL (Structured Query Language)

-MySQL (or any relational database system)
+- MySQL or any relational database engine that supports standard SQL

-Data Source: Fictional pizza sales dataset

-📊 Sample Insights
-Here are some of the insights you can expect from running the queries in the script:

-Total Sales – The overall revenue from all pizzas sold.

-Top Performers – Which pizza types and sizes are the most popular.

-Category Trends – Which categories (e.g., Classic, Veggie, etc.) are most in demand.

-📁 Files Included
-Pizzasales.sql – Contains all the SQL queries used for the analysis.

-🚀 How to Use
+## 🚀 How to Use

-Clone this repository.
+1. Clone this repository or download the SQL file.

-Import the database and tables (not included) into your SQL environment.
+2. Import the pizza sales dataset and related tables into your SQL database.

-Run the queries from Pizzasales.sql to see the results.
+3. Run the `Pizzasales.sql` file to execute the queries.

-🙌 Contributions
+4. View the results and explore business insights.

+## 📁 File Structure

-Feel free to fork the repo and improve the queries or add more analysis.
+Fork the repo and improve the queries or add more analysis.
 Pull requests are welcome!